-Between pool tables, kegerators and indoor putting greens, today’s most envious offices look more like adult playgrounds than places of business.
+Between pool tables, kegerators, and indoor putting greens, today’s most envious offices look more like adult playgrounds than places of business.

 Hip young companies like Google and Red Bull have shifted away from the gray, fluorescent-lit workplaces of old, adding a dose of fun to the office that results in more creative and committed employees.

-While we all can’t have a three-story slide or an unlimited supply of candy in the office, any company can tweak its operations to lift morale, increase employee engagement and create a stronger sense of community.
+While we can’t have a three-story slide or an unlimited supply of candy in the office, any company can tweak its operations to lift morale, increase employee engagement and create a stronger sense of community.

 Here are some tips for improving your company culture.